WissamAKRETCHE/DDPG-Keras-TORCS/README.md

 ```
 ### DDPG analysis

-If you want to train a controller and analyse it with t-SNE, please use the *ddpg_analysis.py* file in order to generate the activation data then apply t-SNE by executing the *ActivationAnalysis.py* file.
+If you want to train a model and analyse it with t-SNE, you can execute the *ddpg_analysis.py* file in order to generate the activation data then apply t-SNE by executing the *ActivationAnalysis.py* file.